-Description: This program was developed for students who, by the nature of their mathematical backgrounds and maturity, can expect to learn Geometry more effectively by having it presented at a slower pace.
-The course follows the general goals and objectives of the regular Geometry course.
-However, the additional time will allow the teacher to give attention to the varying remediation needs of the target students.
+Description: This program was developed for students who would learn Geometry more effectively by having it presented at a slower pace.
+The course generally follows the curriculum of the regular Geometry course.

-Geometry XL Duration: One Year UC/CSU Approved: Yes (Area C - Mathematics); NCAA: Yes Type of Course: Core Course To be eligible for consideration: Passing Algebra 1 with an A- or better or Algebra 1(XL) with a B- or better Year Level: 9,10
+Geometry XL Duration: One Year UC/CSU Approved: Yes (Area C - Mathematics); NCAA: Yes Type of Course: Core Course To be eligible for consideration: Completion of Algebra 1 with an A- or better Year Level: 9,10